Machine-learning capabilities are at the heart of future technology development at KX.

 Natural Language Processing¶

-NLP is the first module in our machine-learning suite, and manages the common functions associated with processing unstructured text.
-Functions for searching, clustering, keyword extraction and sentiment are included, the library is available here.
+NLP manages the common functions associated with processing unstructured text.
+Functions for searching, clustering, keyword extraction and sentiment are included in the library.

-EmbedPy loads Python into kdb+, allowing access to a rich ecosystem of libraries such as scikit-learn, tensorflow and pytorch.
+EmbedPy loads Python into kdb+/q, allowing access to a rich ecosystem of libraries such as scikit-learn, tensorflow and pytorch.

 - Python variables and objects become q variables – and either language can act upon them.